-In 2025, Turkey continues to apply the Soil Law ("Hak-i Arz" or overstay regulation), outlining specific rules regarding how long Iranian citizens can legally stay in the country without a visa.
+In 2026, Turkey continues to apply the Soil Law ("Hak-i Arz" or overstay regulation), outlining specific rules regarding how long can iranians stay in turkey and how foreign citizens can legally stay in the country without a visa.
 According to this regulation, Iranian nationals are allowed to stay in Turkey for up to 90 days within any 180-day period without requiring a visa.

-In this article from Ista Property, we will discuss the Turkish Land Rights Law and how it will be paid in 2025.
+In this article from Ista Property, we will discuss the Turkish Land Rights Law and how the turkey overstay fine will be paid in 2026.

 If an Iranian visitor stays beyond this 90-day limit, they are subject to an overstay fine (overstay penalty).
 Furthermore, after overstaying, they will be prohibited from re-entering Turkey for at least 90 days from the date of departure.
 These fines must be paid in Turkish Lira (TRY) at a tax office (Vergi Dairesi) or exit points such as airports.
 The purpose of these penalties is to encourage lawful stays and discourage extended, unauthorized residence.